zzzprojects/learn-orm/tutorials/fsharp/operator-overloading.md

 Console.WriteLine("c ** 2.0 = {0}", c ** 2.0)
 ```

-Operators are functions with special names, enclosed in brackets.
+Operators are functions with special names enclosed in brackets.
 They must be defined as static class members.

-The following example declares a vector class that has just two operators, one for unary minus and one for multiplication by a scalar.
+The following example declares a vector class with just two operators, one for unary minus and one for multiplication by a scalar.

 ```csharp
 type Vector(x: float, y : float) =